 There are several regulations that expats considering hiring a domestic helper in Hong Kong should be aware of.

 The Minimum Allowable Wage (MAW) for domestic helpers is set by the government

 Foreign domestic helpers can only be employed on a full-time basis and are required to live at their employer’s place of residence.
 They must be provided with suitable accommodation with a reasonable level of privacy.

-Employers are required to provide three meals a day to their helper, unless they prefer to provide a food allowance.
+Employers are required to provide three meals a day to their helper, though a food allowance can be offered as an alternative.
 The minimum food allowance is also set by the government.

 Helpers have to be given at least one day off a week and are also entitled to all statutory holidays

 A minimum of seven days of annual leave are due to the helper per year worked.

 Employers also have to provide their helper with a ticket from their country of origin to Hong Kong as well as a return flight on expiry or termination of the employment contract.

 The employment contract must be signed for no less than two years